grapjas/CCC/README.md

-Solution of the problems given at https://cemc.uwaterloo.ca/contests/computing/2020/index.html

-Test data can be downloaded at: https://cemc.uwaterloo.ca/contests/computing/2020/ccc/all_data.zip
+Problems and test data can be downloaded at https://cemc.uwaterloo.ca/contests/past_contests.html#ccc